-Schnapps blending, however, is more like a fine art than a science.
+Schnapps and liqueur blending, however, is more like a fine art than a science.
 And it can take quite some time to master it to your own satisfaction.

 And just like any art there are certain guidelines to follow in your attempts to create the ultimate blend.

 When blending different infusions there are two things to consider, namely taste and flavours.

 With regard to taste, your infusions can be classified within the three basic tastes: sweet, sour, and bitter.

 A rule of thumb says that a good blend should contain a harmony between all three tastes - of course depending on what kind of schnapps or liqueur you want to make.

 So, it's a good idea to have both sweet, sour and bitter infusions at hand when you create your own blends.